EPFLiGHT/DeepBreath-NatMed23/README.md

 ## Training

-To train the DeepBreath model on your own lung auscultation recordings, follow these steps:
+To train the DeepBreath model on your own lung auscultation recordings, move to the `src/` folder and follow these steps:

    3. Preprocess and augment the data using the `prepare_data.py` script
    4. Train the model using the `train_audio_classifier.py` script